behzadsoleimani/behzadsoleimani/README.md

-- 👋 Hi, I’m @behzadsoleimani
-- 👀 I'm a Front-End developer interested in new technologies and learning them.
-I'm currently working with React.js, Typescript, Redux, Node.js, and MongoDB.
-Also, I'm familiar with Next.js and React Native.
-I've been working on enterprise projects and collaborated with various technical teams.
-- 🌱 I’m currently learning solidity & hardhat.
+👋 Hi there!
+I'm @behzadsoleimani, a passionate Front-End developer with a keen interest in exploring and leveraging new technologies.
+With a strong foundation in JavaScript and TypeScript, I specialize in building interactive web applications using frameworks like React.js and Next.js.

+🚀 In my journey as a developer, I've had the opportunity to work on enterprise projects, collaborating closely with diverse technical teams to deliver robust solutions.
+Whether it's tackling complex state management, optimizing performance with module bundlers, or diving into the world of server-side JavaScript with Node.js, I thrive on pushing the boundaries of what's possible in web development.

 <!---
 behzadsoleimani/behzadsoleimani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.